It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 Getting it is one thing, but playing an album wasn’t easy either.
 With my brother’s record player out of bounds and my ‘hand-me-down’ suitcase player (which spun a selection of old 1960s 45s constantly for months) falling apart, it was left to the family’s trusty radiogram to blast out the sound of ’78.

 And it did.
 A lot.
 As much as I could get away with in a small terraced house before my dad got back from work.
-He liked a bit of Frank Sinatra and not much else.
+He liked a bit of Frank Sinatra and social club crooners and not much else.
 He really didn’t like the sound and the profanity of ‘Mr Clean’ as he puffed on his post-work Woodbine.
 That I do recall.
 Despite him uttering similar words every 10 minutes in the house.
 Especially when Top of The Pops was on.
 I still vividly remember his reaction to Pil’s Death Disco to this day.
+It was probably more offensive than anything Rotten/Lydon came out with back then.

 Perhaps because it was my first Jam album, All Mod Cons is my definitive Jam album.
 Yes, you can probably make the case for at least two or three others.
 And if I was in the mood, I could too.
 But you never forget your first love.
 But there might be another reason why I loved All Mod Cons – The Kinks.
 Or rather, Ray Davies.